 Test yield categories | Yield Summarization Methods | Maturity Ratings | Plant Breeder's Rights | Canola | Diseases, seed treatment and seed testing

 The Alberta Regional Variety Testing program is co-ordinated by the Alberta/British Columbia Grain Advisory Committee (ABCGAC) and Alberta Agriculture and Rural Development.
-Funding for the program is provided by Alberta Agriculture and Rural Development, the Alberta Seed Growers’ Association, the Association of Alberta Co-op Seed Cleaning Plants, the Alberta Winter Wheat Producers’ Commission and entry fees for the varieties in the tests.
+Funding for the program is provided by Alberta Agriculture and Rural Development, the Alberta Seed Growers’ Association, the Association of Alberta Co-op Seed Cleaning Plants, the Alberta Wheat Commission and entry fees for the varieties being tested.

-Data for this publication are contributed by numerous applied research associations, the Prairie Grain Development Committee, the Canola Council of Canada, Viterra, Agriculture and Agri- Food Canada and Alberta Agriculture and Rural Development.
+Data for this publication is contributed by numerous applied research associations, the Prairie Grain Development Committee, the Canola Council of Canada, CPS Canada Inc., Agriculture and Agri- Food Canada as well as Alberta Agriculture and Rural Development.
 Every year, the test results and updated tables are reviewed and approved by members of the ABCGAC.
 Sincere thanks are extended to all individuals and organizations who contribute to this important publication.

 Test Yield Categories

-The defined range for each Yield Test Category is provided in bu/ac.
+The defined range for each Yield Test Category is provided in bushels per acre.
 Variety yields are reported based on the site means relative to the check in two ways:

 Test Yield Categories allow producers to fine tune their variety choices for the productivity levels expected in particular fields in the coming season.
 This approach is similar to that used when making decisions on the levels for other inputs.
 Scientific studies conducted on crop varieties in Western Canada show that Test Yield Category analysis provides a more stable description of variety yield performance than descriptions organized by geographic groupings.